Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaignclassic/README.md

 #### Request timeout

-The response timeout is the amount of time, in seconds, to wait for a response from the registration or tracking endpoint before timing out.
+The request timeout is the amount of time, in seconds, to wait for a response from the registration or tracking endpoint before timing out.
 The SDK default timeout value is 30 seconds.

 ## Add Campaign Classic to your app